We will have six weeks in New Zealand. How should we divide our time between the North and South Island?

 The South has so much to see and do, and is really easy to drive round.
 I really liked Kaikoura and the wine region.
 In the North, we tended to do Wellington for a long time and then finally headed off to explore.
 The Coromandale Penninsula is simply stunning and worth devoting a couple of days to.

-NZ is so easy to do, but remember to book your ferry crossing in advance as they do get booked up quite quickly. almost 7 years ago
+NZ is so easy to do, but remember to book your ferry crossing in advance as they do get booked up quite quickly. about 7 years ago

 Six weeks of fun times in NZ - awesome!!!
 I live in Wanaka, down the south of NZ about 1hr from Qtn.
 I find that a lot of people who are coming to NZ are splitting their time 50:50 Btw the islands and find that they are running out of time when they reach the south island as they underestimate the time it takes to drive around.
 We have a lot of windy / mountainous roads, on which the average speed limit is well below 100kmph - especially on the west coast.